 What if I’ve been targeted?

-If you believe you’re a victim of a BEC attack, report it to your bank and to local law enforcement immediately.
-You can also submit a report to the FBI’s Internet Crime Complaint Center (IC3).
-If the fraud amount is significant, contact your local FBI field office.
+If you believe you’re a victim of a BEC attack, report it to local law enforcement immediately.

-If you believe that your Key CashFlow account has been compromised, please contact our Support team immediately.
+If you believe that Key CashFlow has been compromised, please contact our Support team immediately.

 The information provided in this article is intended only to be a resource to help Key CashFlow users protect themselves against cyber fraud.
 It does not provide a comprehensive list of all types of cyber fraud activities, or identify all types of cybersecurity best practices.
 Key CashFlow does not represent or warrant that using the best practices or other recommendations contained in this article will prevent BEC or any other type of payment fraud or cyber fraud.